mpostol/OPC-UA-OOI/Networking/DataLogger/README.md

 Working through this tutorial gives you an introductory understanding of the steps required to implement `Consumer` role of `OOI Reactive Application`. `DataLogger` is a sample implementation of the `Consumer` part of the `ReferenceApplication`, which is an example application of `SemanticData` reactive networking based on [OPC UA Part 14 Pub/Sub](../../Networking/SemanticData/README.PubSubMTF.md) specification.

-Here are steps undertaken to implement the `Consumer` role of the application:
+Here are steps undertook to implement the `Consumer` role in the application:

 1. `DataManagementSetup`: this class has been overridden by the `LoggerManagementSetup`class and it initializes the communication and binds data fields recovered form messages to local resources.
 1. `IEncodingFactory` and `IMessageHandlerFactory`: has been implemented in external common libraries and `Consumer` doesn't depend on this implementation - current implementation of the interfaces is localized as services using an instance of the `IServiceLocator` interface.